HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 ![](assets/cross-idc-disaster-recovery/image98.jpeg)

-Enter the \"Cluster Management\"-\> \"Compute Node Cluster\" page.
-When you manually click the \[Switch\] button corresponding to the compute node group with the master-slave relation to perform manual compute node switching operations, switching will only occur in the master center, which has no effect on the compute node services of the DR center.
+Enter the "Cluster Management"-> "Compute Node Cluster" page.
+When you manually click the [Switch] button corresponding to the compute node group with the master-slave relation to perform manual compute node switching operations, switching will only occur in the master center, which has no effect on the compute node services of the DR center.
 The logic of high-availability switching and re-setup operations in all master center compute node services is the same as that of the ordinary single IDC mode.

 ##### Failover